Sign In

 • Executive producer.
 Though they may not be in the office all the time, a desk and phone are always allocated to them for their visits to set.

 • Producer.
 What happens in the production office is the overall responsibility of the producer.
 They work closely with the main senior members of the production team to keep the production running smoothly and the books balanced.
-They can be found working closely with the casting director, sealing the deals, and liaising with the actor's agents.
+They can be found working closely with the casting director, sealing the deals and liaising with the actor's agents.

 • UPM.
-The unit production manager takes responsibility for the crew, overseeing the budget spend and negotiating contracts with the freelance crew.
+The unit production manager takes responsibility for the crew, overseeing the budget spend and negotiating contracts with freelance crew.

 • Production office coordinator.
 Acting as the office manager and taking responsibility for logistics and coordination of cast and crew.